Back to commands

 System impact

-Read-only.
+Read-only, sensitive output.
 Nothing changes.
-The command reads the fixture-local shadow stub and prints accounts whose password field is not locked.
+The command reads the system shadow file and prints accounts whose password field is not locked.

 May require elevated permissions on protected paths or service-owned files.